nateawest/serverlessImageAnalysis/readme.md

 ### Lambda

--s3 trigger on upload
+- s3 trigger on upload
--boto3 sdk for python
+- boto3 sdk for python

+### Rekognition

+- must be the same region as s3 or error msg